ConorShirren/nimo-crypto-api/README.md

 ### Further Improvements
 I do understand that this solution is far from perfect.
 If I was to spend more time developing this solutions further, I would focus on the following areas:
-- Improve my use of middleware for error handling and logging
 - Improve API schema/error responses for better client experience
-- Abstract some of the repeated error handling out to a shared util
+- Improve use of middleware for error handling and logging
 - Add proper auth using JWT to protect the API.
-- Investigate memory usage and allocation of lambda and perform cost optimization
+- Review resources performance and perform cost optimization
 - Add rate limiting protection to the API, along with improving the searchHistory API to return paginated data/query by email.
 - Improve on project structure and layout

-## Getting Started
+# Getting Started

 To run the project locally you will need to:
 1. Clone the repository: